nttbdrk25/MRAP/README.md

-# Boosting image recognition of lightweight networks via selective residual attentive patterns
+# Boosting lightweight CNN-based networks via selective residual attentive patterns for image recognition
 **Abstract:**
 Modern deep networks often rely on attention modules which are still at a modest level due to using either one type of channel-wise patterns or an expensive combination of two